vgrsec/vgr-xslt-garbage-blog-framework/README.md

 # Welcome!

-This is the dumbest blog template possible written in an archaic xml‑based framework.
+This is the dumbest blog framework possible written in an archaic xml‑based language.

 Seriously.
 [W3](https://www.w3.org/Style/XSL/) last talked about this technology in 2017.